 1. Perfect Your Craft

 No matter what you specialize in, brush up on your industry and upgrade your skills.
-Read trade publications, write a blog post and submit it as a guest post, and catch up on news you may have missed.
-Are there are any relevant certifications that you could get?
+If you’re a writer, work on your writing skills by writing a book.
+Or, are there are any relevant certifications that you could get?
 Is there a new technology or platform that you could master?
 Take this time to invest in your education as you never could before, because self-education is a great way to perfect your craft and open more doors for yourself.

 2. Stay Positive